akhileshpok/Threat_Detection_In_Network_Traffic/model_card/model_card_multiclass.md

 - **Not Suitable For**: Real-time applications or environments not resembling CICIDS2017

 ---
 ## Training Data

-- **Dataset**: Subset of CICIDS2017 (original size: 2,827,876 rows × 79 columns)
+- **Dataset**: Subset of the CICIDS2017 intrusion detection dataset
+- **Original dataset size**: 2,827,876 rows × 79 columns
-- **Subset used**: 19,992 rows × 78 features (due to compute and time constraints)
+- **Subset size used for modeling**: 19,992 rows × 78 features
-- **Test set size**: 3,999 samples (randomly held out from the subset)
+- **Test set size**: 3,999 samples
+- **Class labels**: BENIGN, DDoS, DoS Hulk, PortScan, rare_attack
 - **Features**: 78 preprocessed numerical features
-- **Class labels**: BENIGN, DDoS, DoS Hulk, PortScan, rare_attack
-- **Preprocessing**: Standardization, PCA for dimensionality reduction, and SMOTE for class imbalance

-> ⚠️ **Note**: The full CICIDS2017 dataset was not used for training or hyperparameter tuning.
-Model performance reflects evaluation on this smaller subset.
+### Data Sampling and Split Methodology

+Due to computational and time constraints, a stratified subset of approximately 20,000 samples was created from the full CICIDS2017 dataset.
+This was achieved by:

+- Calculating the proportion of each class in the original dataset.
+- Sampling a fixed number of rows per class proportional to these original class distributions.
+- This stratified sampling ensured that the subset maintained class distribution representative of the full dataset within the limited sample size.

+The test set of 3,999 samples was then randomly held out from this stratified subset, ensuring consistent class proportions in both training and test sets.

+### Preprocessing

+- Standardization of features to zero mean and unit variance.
+- Dimensionality reduction using Principal Component Analysis (PCA).
+- Synthetic Minority Over-sampling Technique (SMOTE) applied to address class imbalance in the training data.

+> ⚠️ **Note**: The model was trained and evaluated on this reduced, stratified subset of CICIDS2017 and **not** on the full dataset.
+Performance metrics should be interpreted within this context and may not generalize fully to the original dataset.

 ---